Movies Filmed in Utah: Plotting a Cinematic Drive-Through

-While I was driving through Utah in May 2019, Mark Wahlberg was on location shooting “Good Joe Bell,” (scheduled to be released in late 2020), while Kevin Costner was in the state filming new episodes of the TV series "Yellowstone.”
+While I was driving through Utah in May 2019, Mark Wahlberg was on location shooting “Good Joe Bell,” (scheduled to be released in early 2021), while Kevin Costner was in the state filming new episodes of the TV series "Yellowstone.”
 Soon there will be new cinematic locations to add to the long chain of great Utah film moments.

 Note: To cover this entire territory, we recommend a 10-day trip.
 Visitors who finish their road trip in Kanab or another Southern Utah location, might want to plan to fly home from Las Vegas instead of returning to Salt Lake City.
 Check out these additional film-centric Utah itineraries and the interactive map.